stackbit-projects/seo-expert-bangalore-e63f3/content/pages/posts/what-role-does-content-length-play-in-google-rankings.md

 ---
-title: What is an Infographic in SEO
+title: What Role Does Content Length Play in Google Rankings?
 excerpt: >-
   An infographic is a visual representation of content.
 Simply put, it is an ‘information graphic’.It is a combination of images and text that simplifies a